Mamie Van Doren: 1953–1960: Rise to prominence

 Van Doren starred in the 1954 film Francis Joins the WACS, playing the role of Corporal Bunky Hilstrom.
 Universal also let Van Doren go to the 1954 premiere of The Glenn Miller Story with Conrad "Nicky" Hilton Jr., son of Conrad Hilton.
 Van Doren later entered into a relationship with him.
 Van Doren has recounted that Conrad Hilton disapproved of her being in a relationship with Nicky Hilton.
 Van Doren almost ended her romantic relationship with Hilton due to his behavior on a double-date with her friend.

 Van Doren completely ended her relationship with Hilton while shooting Edward Buzzell's Ain't Misbehavin' (1955), with Van Doren starring as "Jackie".
 In the film, Van Doren was cast as a dumb blonde.
-Van Doren was getting annoyed that she kept getting similar roles.
+Van Doren became annoyed that she kept getting similar roles.
 On the set, she met Prince Axel of Denmark.
-Prince Axel would be in contact with Van Doren and would invite her to several events.
+Prince Axel was in contact with Van Doren and invited her to several events.
 However, Van Doren was in a relationship with bandleader Ray Anthony.

 Van Doren began working on The Second Greatest Sex, a film directed by George Marshall, in May 1955.
 The film co-stars Jeanne Crain and George Nader.

 Van Doren appeared opposite an uncredited and unknown Clint Eastwood in Star in the Dust.
 Though Van Doren garnered prominent billing alongside John Agar and Richard Boone, she appears rather briefly as the daughter of a ranch owner.
 By this time, Van Doren had grown tired of Universal which was casting her in non-breakthrough roles.
 Van Doren began accepting bigger and better roles in better movies from other studios.